-SPECIAL NOTE: As of mid-2017, the California Veterinary Medical Board will require all veterinarians working at the University of California, Davis with primary patient care duties to hold a special University license.
-To obtain this University license, veterinarians that are not licensed in the state of California will be required to take a 3-day course on regionally-important diseases and a short open-book jurisprudence test, in addition to being background checked.
-The course will be given on-site at the University of California, Davis School of Veterinary Medicine early in the course of your training program (dates to be determined).
-The cost of licensure will be the responsibility of the trainee (currently $290).
+SPECIAL NOTE: The California Veterinary Medical Board requires all veterinarians working at the University of California, Davis with primary patient care duties, who do not already hold a full Californian license, to hold a special University license.
+To obtain this University license veterinarians will be required to take a 3-day course on regionally important diseases and a short open-book jurisprudence test, in addition to being background checked.
+The course will be given by the University of California, Davis School of Veterinary Medicine prior to the start of your training program (dates TBD).
+The cost of licensure will be the responsibility of the trainee.
 This limited license only permits individuals to work in California as veterinarians for University-related practice.
-Although veterinarians that do not have hands-on patient care duty (e.g., anatomic pathologists, clinical pathologists) are not required to hold this license, obtaining the license is encouraged whenever your activities may have an impact on animal-owning members of the public.
-If in doubt, please contact the Office of the CVMO for clarification.

 Advanced degree during residency: Advanced degrees are not offered as part of the residency program, nor can they be pursued.

 - Applicants must have a degree in veterinary medicine and current legal qualification to practice medicine in any country